 As we sat in silence, another attendant waded in to the room carrying a tray.
 “Have some tea first,” His Holiness uttered to me and then he called his chief attendant and whispered something in his ears.
 I grabbed the tea cup by the handle and slowly raised it and took a sip – making sure that the cup didn’t slide away from the saucer.
 “What do you do?
 He asked me next.
 I explained that I was an engineer in the BBS.
 He smiled.
 He went on to ask few more questions on my family, where I was born and my education.
 Meanwhile, the chief attendant came in with a scarf and something small wrapped in a dresho paper.

 “You see,” His Holiness went, looking down at the items – and blessing them, “I would have agreed to your request but our internal protocol bars me from doing that.
 I can only grace State ceremonies or consecrations.”

 Ever since that experience, I have a total reverence for His Holiness – our Je Khenpo.
-He restored in me the wonderful world of magic and miracles that I had almost forgotten as I took up engineering, quantum mechanics and technology back at the university.
+He restored in me the wonderful world of magic and miracles that I had almost forgotten as I took up engineering, quantum mechanics and technology back at Bologna University.
 Now, whenever or wherever I come across him – or even see him pass by in his car, I always prostate into submission.
 I feel blessed and blissful.
 For a moment, he takes me to another realm.
 To me, he is a living Buddha.
 The real Rimpoche (the Precious One).
 The Purest of the Pure.

 On the occasion of his 63rd Birthday anniversary, today, I can only pray that he live a very long life and continue to provide the spiritual strength to our magical Kingdom.